The United States may have had a brief Kumbaya moment when it elected its first black President, but that now seems in

 - Have political ideologies or diversity in the workplace caused any problems?

-- Should we provide additional training on cultural sensitivity to supervisors to help them handle it?
+- Should we provide additional training on cultural sensitivity to supervisors to help them handle a hostile workplace?

 There is a persistent sense that job opportunities are vanishing and workplaces are increasingly ethnically and racially diverse—creating a potential risk recipe that security and workplace violence prevention teams need to examine.
 Unchecked, racial hostilities can—and have—resulted in workplace tragedies involving multiple victims.

 Many retailers embrace the concept of a melting pot of workers with different demographic characteristics, backgrounds, attitudes, ideas, and experiences.
 “However, they must also make a concerted effort in providing an environment of justice, tolerance, and civility within which a diverse workforce can succeed,” warns Sameer Hinduja, a member of the department of criminology and criminal justice at Florida Atlantic University.

 The issue demands a high level of cooperation among company managers.
 Hinduja says his research finds that discrimination and workplace harassment, coping mechanisms, and security issues are inextricably linked.
 Company leaders in charge of each area need to cooperate with one another when devising strategies to address the issue.

 Some possible actions to take: